Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Then I’ll choose my data calculation for the metric on the right here.
 Now, since this is a multi-metric metric, I’ll just show all my sales reps in the table.
 You can even sort them by ascending or descending.
 You could also create your sales reps’ close rate over time using a line or a bar graph too.

 And you’d built it the same way I just built that table Datablock, except that you can quickly choose which reps you want to show.
 Using a line chart really lets you determine whether your reps are getting better at closing deals.

 And, that’s it.
 Now, before I let you go, let’s talk about two more advanced options that you might need to know about.
 So first, to diagnose why some reps have a lower or higher close rates, you might want to look more closely at how many deals are in each stage of their funnel.
-Second, if you have multiple pipelines in your CRM or some other way you are categorizing your deals using custom new properties, you will need to use our query builder functionality to grab a subset of each rep’s created and closed deals.
+Second, if you have multiple pipelines in your CRM or some other way you are categorizing your deals using custom new properties, you will need to use our Metric Builder functionality to grab a subset of each rep’s created and closed deals.

 So, for example, we have multiple pipelines for new and upgrade deals and sell both products and services.
 So when we want to look at just our new product deals, we have to create a query.
 Here’s what that looks like.
 For example, here’s a pipeline visualization, of our sales rep Mojca’s deals in each deal.

 So with this visualization, we can look at the conversion rate by deal stage by sales rep to zero in where a rep might need to improve in order to improve their overall conversion rate.
 So to create this, you simply navigate to custom metrics and click create new custom metric.
 Name the metric, choose count of deals as the metric, and deal stage as a dimension.
 Then set date field to create a date.
 And that way, the system will count all the deals created in that time period owned by the rep. In the advanced settings, set deal owner as property, contains and type in the name of the team member.